-Semaglutide was originally created to treat individuals with T2DM.
+Semaglutide belongs to a class of glucagon-like peptide-1 (GLP-1) medications originally created to treat individuals with T2DM.
+The U.S. FDA approved once-weekly subcutaneous administration in December 2017, and once-daily oral was approved in September 2019 (Food and Drug Administration, 2021).
 In 2018, researchers representing the manufacturer began a planned series of 15 clinical trials called the Semaglutide Treatment Effects in People with Obesity or STEP studies, which explore the utility of the once-weekly 2.4 mg semaglutide injection among individuals with overweight and obesity with or without T2DM (Alabduljabbar et al., 2022).
 In 2019, researchers also began studying the effects of semaglutide among adolescents 12 to 17 years of age as part of the STEP TEENS clinical trial (Weghuber et al., 2022).
+In 2021, semaglutide (brand: Wegovy) was approved by the FDA to treat overweight and obesity (BMI \geq 27 kg/m2) in non-diabetic individuals 12 years of age or older (Food and Drug Administration, 2021).
+Other forms of semaglutide (brand name: Ozempic and Rybelsus) may be prescribed "off-label" by medical doctors for weight loss among non-diabetic individuals (Han et al., 2023).
+To date, seven of the STEP studies have been published (Alabduljabbar et al., 2022; Novo Nordisk, 2023).